mozilla/irlpodcast/content/about.md

 draft: false
 ---

 <i>IRL: Online Life is Real Life</i> is an original podcast from [Mozilla](https://foundation.mozilla.org), the non-profit behind Firefox.
 We build tech and support movements to reclaim the internet.
-Our mission is to make the internet a healthier place for everyone, and to make artificial intelligence more trustworthy worldwide.
+Our mission is to make the internet healthier, and to make artificial intelligence more trustworthy.

 Season 7 of IRL coincides with Mozilla’s 25th anniversary and explores how to build artificial intelligence that puts <i>people</i> ahead of profit.